tbrowder/Text-Utils/README.md

 Strip the comment from an input text line, save comment if requested, normalize returned text by default.

 The routine returns a string of text with any comment stripped off.
-Note the designated character will trigger the strip even though it is escaped or included in quotes.
+Note the designated comment character (default '#') character will trigger the strip even though it is escaped or included in quotes.
 Also returns the comment, including the comment character, if requested.
+It is very useful in argument handling, and the author uses it constantly:

 All returned text is normalized by default unless you add the `!normalize` option.
 Any returned comment will also be normalized if the `normalize-all` option is used in place of `normalize`.

+For example, this is the default behavior:

+    my $s = " my  dog Gus # a Shit Tzu";
+    $s = strip-comment $s; # OUTPUT: "my dog Gus"

+For other needs, the comment can be stripped and the argument returned returned in its original form including and trailing spaces.
+Given the previous example and using the `!normalize` option yields this result:

+    my $s = " my  dog Gus # a Shit Tzu";
+    $s = strip-comment $s, !normalize; # OUTPUT: " my  dog Gus "

+Notice the returned text is identical to its original form.

 The signature: